Shipping and Removals in Mexico

 Expats are allowed to ship some items to Mexico duty-free; these goods must be accompanied by an itemised list, with additional copies and a certification by the local consulate.

-The type and amount of items depends on the expat's visa category.
+The type and amount of items depend on the expat's visa category.
 Anything over the prescribed amount will be taxed.
-Retired expats coming on a rentista visa can import much of their cargo tax-free.
+Retired expats can usually import much of their cargo tax-free.
 Expats using a shipping company should insure expensive items, and do so through a company other than the one used for shipping.

 Expats should consider buying new household items in Mexico to avoid shipping costs and duty taxes.
 Furniture can be bought cheaply in Mexico, including custom-design items.
 Modern appliances can also be bought easily in Mexico.
 It is also possible to rent an already furnished house or apartment.